 What causes skin tags?

 Doctors don’t know for sure, but there are a few theories.
-The first, that it’s genetic.
-The second, that it could be caused by skin rubbing on skin.
+The first is that it’s genetic.
+The second is that it could be caused by skin rubbing on skin.

 “People who are overweight tend to have more of them and people who are diabetic.
 Insulin can induce growth factors, which is why that can happen,” she said.
 “Pregnant women, who have more growth factors, are also more likely to have them.”

-Maintaining a healthy weight and controlling your blood sugar could help avoid their growth.
+Maintaining a healthy weight and controlling your blood sugar could help prevent growing skin tags.

 Above all, remember that they are normal!